Trudeau, Trump to meet at White House on Monday

 Unlike the large trade deficit that the U.S. has with Mexico, the U.S. has a slight surplus with Canada.

-“But we are open to considering improvements …and we recognize what the new administration wants is very much what we want which is good well-paying jobs for Canadian citizens as Americans do,” he said.
+“But we are open to considering improvements … and we recognize what the new administration wants is very much what we want which is good well-paying jobs for Canadian citizens as Americans do,” he said.

 President Trump says he wants to “speed up” renegotiation of NAFTA, an accelerated approach that could ramp up the bargaining pressure on Canada as the country tries to find a way to emerge unscathed from a rewriting of the rules of commerce with its largest trading partner.